Integrated Intelligence Center (iic)

 MMC enables a single user to safely control multiple aircraft and their missions simultaneously by leveraging a combination of automation and user experience-based design.
 From MMC, users transit their aircraft, as well as execute routine Intelligence, Surveillance and Reconnaissance (ISR) missions.

 Metis Automated Collection Management & Intelligence Sharing

 A GA-ASI developed capability that streamlines and automates the collection management process while allowing for rapid, cloud-based intelligence sharing.
 Metis' map-based interface enables users to request ISR as easily as one orders a car from Uber.

-The System for Tactical Archival, Retrieval, and Exploitation's (STARE) Common Operation Picture shows aircraft locations, where the operator can look and determine what they are looking at.
+The System for Tasking and Real-Time Exploitation’s (STARE) Common Operation Picture shows aircraft locations, where the operator can look and determine what they are looking at.
 The Multi-INT exploitation tool ingests, archives, disseminates and makes ISR data discoverable for imagery analysts to utilize.
 STARE reduces data exploitation tasks from hours to minutes.

 eXpeditionary Command & Control (XC2)

 XC2 eliminates the need for forward deployed ground control stations, crews and pilots to Launch-and-Recover Unmanned Aerial Vehicles (UAVs).
 XC2 leverages GA-ASI's Advanced Cockpit by taking the same software and porting it to a ruggedized laptop.